Knowledge Bases

 - Risk of hallucination: Especially for enterprise-specific information

-Without a Knowledge Base: Agents may provide inconsistent, outdated, or inaccurate answers, especially when grounded in fast-changing or domain-specific knowledge.
+Without a KB: Agents may provide inconsistent, outdated, or inaccurate answers- especially when grounded in fast-changing or domain-specific knowledge.

-- Unlimited knowledge scope: Handle libraries of PDFs, policies, or CRM records
+- Unlimited knowledge scope: Handles libraries of PDFs, policies, or CRM records.

 Key Capabilities

-- Structured + unstructured ingestion: From PDFs, emails, Slack threads to database records
+- Structured and Unstructured IconControlRoomngestion: From PDFs, emails, Slack threads to database records

 - Citations: Source-level tracing in agent responses

-- PDFs & Reports Policy docs, user manuals, whitepapers
+- PDFs & Reports: Policy documents, user manuals, whitepapers

 Architecture at a Glance